KellyNyanbinary/KellyNyanbinary.github.io/academics/creative-cage/assets/main.typ

 "Are we really doing this?"
 Mei asked.

 Rina poked at her salad.
-“They’ve wanted recurring revenue for years.
-Finance probably pushed hard this time.”
+"They've wanted recurring revenue for years.
+Finance probably pushed hard this time."

-“It’s not just revenue,” Mei said.
-“It’s access.
+"It's not just revenue," Mei said.
+"It's access.
 You lose internet and suddenly the software forgets you paid for it.
-We're not buying software anymore, we're just renting functionality”@the-end-of-ownership
+We're not buying software anymore, we're just renting functionality"@the-end-of-ownership

 Rina shrugged.
-“They’ll say ninety days is long enough.”
+"They'll say ninety days is long enough."

-Mei didn’t answer.
+Mei didn't answer.
 Ninety days sounded like a countdown.

 = Internal Discussion Forum, 2013